calyn05/next-auto-rolls/README.md

 ## Run auto roll buying

 Click on the "Start Auto Buy" button to start the auto roll buying.
 The system will automatically buy a new roll once the balance is reached, or use all the available $MAS to buy new rolls.

+## Min rolls to buy in a single transaction

+The default number of rolls that can be bought in a single transaction is 1 roll.
+Set the number of rolls you want to buy in a single transaction in the input field.
+Once the balance is reached, the system will buy the number of rolls set in the input field.

 ## Stop auto roll buying